hanhanwu/Hanhan-Machine-Learning-Model-Implementation/ReadMe_SearchRanking.txt

  When using PageRank, the way we calculate the score (page_score/inbound_links_count) indicates that the score is based how large other pages contribute to this page.
 For example, Page A has connects to 5 pages but contribute 1 to this page, compared with Page B which just has 1 link and it connects to this page, Page A contributes less to the score of this page.
  But given the seed page, using PageRank in this case, I didn't get the most relative results.

  Method 5 - Now, I can use the created pagerank method to help calculate page scores.
 Something interesting and also a little weird happened.
 When I was using my page_rank() to return top scored urls, it didn't give me real relative urls, however, when I have created pagerank_score() method and added it with other methods to calculate combined scores, even if I give pagerank the highest weight, the final result still works well, retuns the top relative pages.
 So, I think the better way to score urls is to use combined methods and set proper weight to each method.
 Meanwhile, PageRank stills works well for retuning more general pages, and in this case, it works well.

+ Method 6 - Using the scores from the from_pages of relative urls.
+Here, relative urls means urls have query key words, aftering finding these urls, find their from_pages, sum up PageRank scores of these from_pages then rescale.
+In this case, this methods should not have a weight higher than PageRank